-It’s very common for babies to experience a 9 month sleep regression.
-Learn the signs of the 9-month-old sleep regression as well as tips on how to make it through!
+It’s common for babies to experience a 9 month sleep regression.
+Learn the signs of the 9-month-old sleep regression as well as tips on how to help your baby sleep.

 But just like other sleep regressions, big developmental changes around the nine-month mark can bring a sleep regression along with it.